Fellowship application FAQs

 The RSA is a values-based organisation.
-We are open, optimistic, pioneering, enabling and rigorous.
-We welcome all those aligned with these values as outlined in our Fellowship Charter, who share our vision of a better future; one where everyone can participate in its creation.
+We are open, optimistic, courageous, enabling and rigorous.
+We welcome all those aligned with these values as outlined in our Fellowship Charter, who share our vision of a world that is resilient, rebalanced and regenerative, where everyone can fulfil their potential.

 We have always been a home for those committed to positive social change regardless of background, qualifications, or level of perceived success.

 To become a Fellow, you just need to:

 - Be over 18.

 - Support our vision and share our values.